-He’s playing with heart and soul to go with his explosive talent and unorthodox creativity.
+He’s playing again with heart and soul to go with his explosive talent and unorthodox creativity.
 The fans loved it at the Citi Open in Washington, where Kyrgios beat Stefanos Tsitsipas and Daniil Medvedev to win the title, his second this year.

 Kyrgios then outlasted David Ferrer with guts, determination and stamina.
 Exhausted from two matches the previous day, Kyrgios won without playing his best tennis.
 Yet he was consistent and mature enough to hold himself together enough to win two tie-breakers in a semi-final where nobody lost serve.

 Sitting courtside near photographers, his mother was ecstatic after the win.
 “We’ve made the finals of a Masters 1000!”
 Her son Nick, overcoming injury and exhaustion, was euphoric too.